cliff42/anchor-kit/README.md

 <img width="573" height="448" alt="Screenshot 2025-12-15 at 2 41 00 AM" src="https://github.com/user-attachments/assets/c239dda8-bb34-476f-b426-8e4b65a333f2" />

-Above shows an example of `text` rendering with various `TextStyle`s applied to them. `TextStyle` is a distinct styling paramater from `Style` that is exclusivly used for formating how text will be output, with various font options and a color setting.
+Above shows an example of `text` rendering with various `TextStyle`s applied to them. `TextStyle` is a distinct styling parameter from `Style` that is exclusively used for formatting how text will be output, with various font options and a colour setting.

 ```
 pub struct TextStyle {